 Without a Map: Political Tactics and Economic Reform in Russia

 Andrei Shleifer is Professor of Economics at Harvard University and recipient of the 1999 John Bates Clark Medal.
-He is the author of Without a Map: Political Tactics and Economic Reform in Russia (MIT Press, 2000) and other books.
+He is the author of

 A balanced look at Russia's attempts to build capitalism on the ruins of Soviet central planning.